vermaaamit/Hardware-Design-of-4-bit-Sign-Calculator-and-implementation-on-FPGAs-by-Schematic-Circuit/README.md

-# Hardware-Design-of-4-bit-Sign-Calculator-and-implementation-on-FPGAs-by-Verilog
+# Digital Sign Calculator Verification and Implementation of Verilog HDL via FPGA Simulation

-This project presents the hardware design and FPGA implementation of a 4-bit Sign Calculator, built using schematic-based circuit design methodology.
-The core idea is to determine the sign (positive or negative) of a 4-bit 2's complement input number, using digital logic gates.
-The design is tested and implemented on an FPGA development board using Xilinx or Intel/Altera tools.
+This project presents the design, verification, and implementation of a Digital Sign Calculator using Verilog HDL, with deployment and simulation on an FPGA platform.
+The module determines whether a signed binary input (in 2's complement form) is positive or negative and drives an appropriate output signal accordingly.
-📌 Features

-    📐 Schematic-based Design (No HDL code)
+Project Overview

+    📁 Language: Verilog HDL
+    🎛️ FPGA Platform: Xilinx (Spartan series)
+    🧪 Simulation Tool: ISim
-    🔢 Accepts a 4-bit 2's complement number as input
+    ⚙️ Design Methodology: RTL Modeling and Testbench Verification 💡 Input: 4-bit 2's complement binary number

-    ➕➖ Identifies and displays the sign (positive or negative)

-    💡 Output: High (1) if input is positive, Low (0) if negative
+    🚦 Output: 1 if positive, 0 if negative

-    🖥️ Simulated and implemented using Xilinx ISE / Quartus Prime

-    ⛓️ Synthesized for FPGA target (e.g., Spartan-3E / Cyclone IV)

-🧠 Logic Description
+🧠 Functional Description
+➕➖ Sign Detection Logic

-In 2's complement representation:
+In 2's complement:

-    MSB (A3) represents the sign bit

-        A3 = 0 → Positive number
+    MSB = 0 → Positive

-        A3 = 1 → Negative number
+    MSB = 1 → Negative

-Truth Table:
-A3	A2	A1	A0	Sign (Output)
-0	*	*	*	1 (Positive)
-1	*	*	*	0 (Negative)

-Thus, the output is simply the inverted MSB:

-Sign = NOT(A3)

-🛠️ Tools Used

-    Design Software: Xilinx ISE / Quartus Prime

-    Target Hardware: Spartan-3 / Cyclone FPGA

-    Simulation Tool: ModelSim / ISim

-    Implementation: Digital logic schematic (no Verilog/VHDL)
+So, the sign output is simply: assign sign = ~in[3];  // Assuming 'in' is 4-bit input\

 📷 Screenshots